username

 The Theory of Finance

-Prerequisites: Basic Calculus, Intro-Microeconomics, Statistics and Probability and a GPA of 3.2 or higher in a relevant major.
+Pre-requisites: Basic Calculus, Microeconomics; Probability and Statistics; and a GPA of 3.2 or higher in a relevant major.

-Supervisions in the Theory of Finance aim to provide students with a broad introduction to the process underlying investment and financial decision-making by investors (either firms or individuals).
-The material covered will be broken down into two main areas - investment decision making and corporate finance.
-During the first part of the supervision - investment decision-making - attention is focused on the microeconomic aspects of decision making under uncertainty.
-Topics such as time value of money, utility functions, modern portfolio theory, and capital assets pricing model (CAPM) will be covered.
-The second part of the supervision covers issues such as the optimal capital structure of a firm and corporate financing decisions.
+Supervisions in the Theory of Finance aim to provide students with a broad introduction to the process underlying investment and financial decision-making by investors (whether firms or individuals).
+The material covered will be broken down into two main areas – investment decision-making and corporate finance.
+In the sections of the course dealing with investment decision-making, attention is focused on the microeconomic aspects of capital accumulation under uncertainty.
+Topics such as time value of money, modern portfolio theory and capital assets pricing model (CAPM) will be covered.
+The second part of the course covers issues such as the optimal capital structure of a firm and corporate financing decisions.

 For a printable version of the full supervision description, syllabus, and reading list, click here